albertkjoller/QuotesNMovies/index.md

 <h2> A movie's legacy - how did we respond? </h2>

-The income from ticket sales related to movies are not the only factor for determining the success of a movie - the public opinion on the quality of the movie should also be regarded as an important factor!
-In other words; there are more to a movie's legacy than it's box office sales.
+The income from ticket sales related to movies is not the only factor for determining the success of a movie - the public opinion on the quality of the movie should also be regarded as an important factor!
+In other words; there is more to a movie's legacy than its box office sales.

 A good starting point for finding out how movies have been perceived is the [Internet Movie Database (IMDb)](https://www.imdb.com/).
-On IMDb, a wide range of meta-data is connected to movies - for instance, the cast of movies, production company, etc..
-In regards to the legacy of movies it is especially interesting to have a look at the user and critics ratings of movies.
-IMDb scores are ranked on a scale between 1-10 and we can with some calculations express the critics score on this scale as well.
+On IMDb, a wide range of meta-data is connected to movies - for instance, the cast of movies, production company, etc. In regards to the legacy of movies, it is especially interesting to have a look at the user and critic ratings of movies.
+IMDb scores lie on a scale between 1-10, and we can use some calculations to express the critics' scores on this scale as well.

-Could it be that the sentiment that is associated with quotes is related to the rating people generally give a movie on IMDb?
-Or could it be that it resembles the ratings given by critics as critics are more likely to be quoted than regular IMDb voters?
-We re-expressed the sentiment scores calculated from quotes about movies to a rating that is comparable with the IMDb user and critic ratings.
+Could it be that the sentiment - associated with quotes - is related to the rating people generally give a movie on IMDb?
+Or could it be that it better resembles the ratings by critics as critics are more likely to be quoted than regular IMDb voters?
+We expressed the sentiment scores calculated from quotes about movies to a rating comparable with the IMDb user and critic ratings.
 Let's have a look at it!

 <center>
 <table class="center">